nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 # PlanITarium Developer Guide

 This document contains the Developer Guide to the **PlanITarium** application.
-It serves to explain the internal workings of PlanITarium such that engineers can understand the various design and implementations in detail.
+It serves to explain the internal workings of PlanITarium such that developers can understand the various design and implementations in detail.

 ---